yutotakano/asciifier/README.md

 `python3 asciifier.py -t "Hello :)" --font "~/path/to/font.ttf" --height 20 -o output.txt`

-⇒ Creates an image of height 20, writes the input text with the specified font, then uses that temporary image to generate art.
+⇒ Creates an image of height 20 (and dynamic width), writes the input text with the specified font, then uses that temporary image to generate art.